QuentinRa/blog.quentinra.dev/info/ocaml/basic/variables.md

 (* res = 5 * 10 * 15 *)
 ```

-**You will use this almost everytime**, mostly with functions or with complex calculations.
+**You will use this almost every time**, mostly with functions or with complex calculations.

 ```ocaml
 let x =